junxit/us-congress-bills-113/metadata.md

 - 2014-07-25 — On agreeing to the resolution Agreed to without objection. (text: CR H6844)
 - 2014-07-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6844)
 - 2014-07-28 — Received in the Senate.
+- 2014-07-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S5069)
+- 2014-07-29 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S5069)
+- 2014-07-30 — Message on Senate action sent to the House.